GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Photometry and astrometry

 \subsubsection{PSF uncertainties}

 The PSF can potentially vary across the field.
-To quantify this effect, we divided the deep image horizontally into three equal regions as it is shown in Fig. \ref{psf_division}.
+To quantify this effect, we divided the deep image horizontally into three equal regions as shown in Fig. \ref{psf_division}.
 Subsequently, we obtained a PSF for each region as described above.
-From a comparison between the PSFs (essentially fitting the PSF from one sub-region with the one from another one), we estimated the corresponding photometric uncertainty and added it quadratically to the statistical uncertainties.
+From a comparison between the PSFs (essentially fitting the PSF from one sub-region with that from another), we estimated the corresponding photometric uncertainty and added it quadratically to the statistical uncertainties.
 The effect of PSF variability is only of the order of $\lesssim$2\% and depends on the observing conditions.

 This small effect of PSF variability highlights the excellent performance of the speckle holography algorithm.
 It also justifies our choice of relatively large sub-regions ($1'\times1'$ for the speckle holographic reconstruction).
-The regions are considerably larger than the size of the isoplanatic angle in the near-infrared, which is, depending on the filter used, of the order of $10"-20"$.
-A possible explanation why we can use such large regions is that we do not reconstruct images at the diffraction limit of the telescope, but, rather, at a less stringent $0.2"$ FWHM.
+The regions are considerably larger than the size of the isoplanatic angle in the near-infrared, which is, depending on the filter used, of the order of $10''-20''$.
+A possible explanation why we can use such large regions is that we do not reconstruct images at the diffraction limit of the telescope, but rather at a less stringent $0.2''$ FWHM.
 We suspect that we are therefore working in a "seeing-enhancer" regime, similar to ground-layer adaptive optics (GLAO) systems.
-GLAO corrects image degradation by turbulence in a layer close to the ground and leads therefore to moderate corrections, but over large fields \citep[see, e.g., the description of HAWK-I's future GLAO system GRAAL in][and references therein]{Paufique:2010zl,Arsenault:2014fv}.
+GLAO corrects image degradation by turbulence in a layer close to the ground and leads therefore to moderate corrections, but over large fields \citep[see e.g. the description of HAWK-I's future GLAO system GRAAL (GRound layer Adaptive optics Assisted by Lasers) in][and references therein]{Paufique:2010zl,Arsenault:2014fv}.
+We obtained the uncertainty for each individual star by adding quadratically the statistical and the PSF uncertainties.
 A plot of the final, combined statistical and PSF uncertainties for chip \#1 is shown in Fig.\,\ref{uncertainties}.